Zarrathustra/Figures/README.md

 The stack is a 32-frame movie.
 Using frames 3-14 as reference, the curve fitting is performed on FRC calculated between the reference and each 3-frame summation, shown in this figure.

+## Pseudo_Even_Sphere_Seperation.png
+This figure demonstrates a pseudo-even speration of a sphere.
+This sphere is seperated into 1000 pieces, each indicated by a dot in this figure.